ducng99/SBBCoolHelper/README.md

 A small script to add additional functionalities to SBB for cool people 😎 (a.k.a VIPs) and also awesome ~~normal~~ people 😁

+For VIPs to use until SBB finishes the built-in features.

 ## Features

 ### All users